two students walking outside a building on campus

 SE 422 Educational Planning for Youth with Disabilities (3)

 Introduction to programming, planning and scheduling procedures to structure the learning environment for middle and secondary school students with learning and behavioral problems.
 Emphasis placed on establishment of procedures for regular class integration, student and teacher time management, class scheduling, grading practices, and student/program evaluation.
-Prerequisite: Admisson to the Professional Teacher Education Program and ED 302.
+Prerequisite: Admission to the Professional Teacher Education Program and ED 302.

 SE 430 Methods & Materials for Teaching Youth with Disabilities (Pre K-Grade 5) (3)